-8. DERIVATIVE LIABILITY
+6. DERIVATIVE LIABILITY

-As discussed in note 7 above, the Company acquired certain mining claims and related rights in the vicinity of the Livengood Gold Project located near Fairbanks, Alaska.
-The aggregate consideration was \$13,500,000 in cash plus an additional contingent payment based on the five-year average daily gold price ("Average Gold Price") from the date of the acquisition.
+During 2011, the Company acquired certain mining claims and related rights in the vicinity of the Livengood Gold Project located near Fairbanks, Alaska.
+The aggregate consideration for the claims and rights was \$13,500,000 in cash plus an additional contingent payment based on the five-year average daily gold price ("Average Gold Price") from the date of the acquisition.
 The contingent payment will equal \$23,148 for every dollar that the Average Gold Price exceeds \$720 per troy ounce.
 If the Average Gold Price is less than \$720, there will be no additional contingent payment.

+At initial recognition on December 13, 2011 the derivative liability was valued at \$23,100,000.
 The key assumption used in the valuation of the derivative is the estimate of the future Average Gold Price.
 The estimate of the future Average Gold Price was determined using a forward curve on future gold prices as published by the CME Group.
 The CME Group represents the merger of the Chicago Mercantile Exchange (CME), the Chicago Board of Trade (CBOT), the New York Mercantile Exchange (NYMEX) and its commodity exchange division, Commodity Exchange, Inc. (COMEX).
-Using this forward curve, the Company estimated an Average Gold Price five years from the date of acquisition of \$1,720 per ounce of gold.
-Based on the inputs and assumptions used in valuing the derivative liability, it has been classified as a Level 2 financial instrument.
+Using this forward curve, the Company estimated an Average Gold Price based on actual gold prices to December 31, 2013 and projected gold prices from December 31, 2013 to the end of the five year period in December 2016 of \$1,360 per ounce of gold.